PAOK B: Stadium

 Makedonikos Stadium is a football stadium located in Thessaloniki, Greece.
 It is home to Makedonikos FC and PAOK B.

 At the beginning PAOK B was supposed to play at Kaftanzoglio Stadium but "Dikefalos" talk about an unacceptable contract stating that another seat will be sought for the first team.
 The announcement in detail:

 "After the unacceptable final contract sent by the administration of Kaftantzogleio Stadium for signing to PAOK FC, which violates every previous discussion and oral agreement, by order of the president, Ivan Savvidis, PAOK B does not intend to play in Kaftanzogleio.

 The delay in the sending of the contract, and its sending just 5 days before the start of SL2 with subdued conditions, was done deliberately so that PAOK FC could be trapped.
 However, the team of PAOK B 'will play at the stadium of Makedonikos and the necessary actions have already been taken for the change of headquarters.

+Apollon Kalamaria's stadium will be used by PAOK B' for the 2025/26 season in the Super League 2 championship.

+The Kalamaria team made the news known with an official announcement stressing that a collaboration between the two Thessaloniki teams is also starting.

+"Apollon Kalamarias announces by order of the Board of Directors, President Fotis Baltidis, the cooperation that begins with PAOK, after having negotiated and evaluated the benefit of the two big teams of Thessaloniki, Apollon Kalamarias and PAOK.

+We will host PAOK B in our stadium for their matches in Super League 2.
+As an exception, Apollon Kalamarias announces that Gate 2 of the Apollon Kalamarias stadium, which is used by his fans and the Rossoneri during the matches played by PAOK B, will remain closed.

 Training facilities

 Lola's Sports Center is the training ground of PAOK B, located in Souroti area of Thessaloniki.

-A very reasonable and absolutely sure choice was made for team B 'by the staff of PAOK.

-Since the main thing was for the job to be done completely professionally, Souroti's choice probably seemed like a one-way street.
-The Lola family's training center is more complete than what a team requires to work.

-Let us not forget that for years it hosted the first team and even when at its helm was one of the most demanding coaches, Fernando Santos.